How To Get Sober From Drugs and Alcohol

 If you are still actively struggling with your addiction, it may be best to think of short-term goals—things that you feel you can accomplish within a few months’ time.
 Set goals that are specific behavioral goals, things that other people could observe you doing, not vague goals like “feel better” or “be happy.”
 Early in recovery, your goals should be mostly related to your addiction.
 Applying a timeline to your goals can be helpful in keeping you on target.

-Examples of short-term behavioral goals include:
+Tips of short-term behavioral goals include:

 - Identifying a specific problem and developing a plan for dealing with it going forward.